makielskis/botscript/README.md

 ---------------

   - Create and goto build folder `mkdir build && cd build`
   - Edit cmake boost path and python include path (line 4 and 5).
-  (- If you want to get an executable file uncomment all 'botscript' lines.)
   - Create makefile from cmake file: `cmake ../src`
   - Make: `make`
   - Rename library: `mv libpybotscript.so pybotscript.so`
-  - Have fun with pybotscript!
+  - Have fun with pybotscript, proxy_checker and the botscript executable.

 How to use pybotscript
 ----------------------